Gap insurance and loan/lease coverage may be the 2 most important car insurance coverages you've never heard of.

 getting — and getting rid of — gap insurance

 If you're the proud new owner of a financed car, take a moment to check your car's actual cash value using the NADA Guides, then compare that value to your loan balance.
 If you owe more than the car's worth, we suggest contacting your car insurance company to add gap insurance or loan/lease coverage to your current policy.
-It'll add a few more dollars to your monthly or biannual payment, but it could potentially save you thousands.
+It'll add a few more dollars to your monthly or biannual payment, but it could potentially save you in the long run.

 Once you have gap insurance, monitor your car's changes in value (depreciation tends to slow after the first few years of ownership) and your decreasing loan balance.
 As soon as you're no longer "upside down" — i.e., you owe less than your car is worth — you can remove your gap or loan/lease coverage.
 Many car insurance companies will alert you when you no longer need this coverage, but it pays to keep track yourself.